Plastic Sawing Machining Guidelines

 DuPont™ Vespel® Polyimide | 5 - 10 | 0 - 3 | 2600 - 2950 | 0.100 |

-EXPLORE OTHER MACHINING METHODS
+EXPLORE OTHER PLASTIC MACHINING METHODS

 Not sure which materials best fit your needs?